-Topic Requirements Documentation 8.4.1 Principle and definitions Section 6.3.2 As evidence of a site visit to count computers, the following must be retained: a) A record of how many personal computer systems have been identified within each functional space. b) Where necessary, evidence of regular use of computers, such as: A report by a manager or other authoritative source that a system is in regular use.
-2) For computers in training rooms, etc. booking or attendance records that the Assessor has verified to be accurate, and which show both the number of computers used and the amount of time they were used for.
-8.4.2 Conducting a count Section 6.3.3 As evidence a computer count has been conducted, the following must be retained: a) Marked-up desk layouts for all spaces in the rated premises , if available; or b) Marked-up desk layouts completed by the Assessor and showing the computer count; or c) Copies of the Assessor 's site notes taken during the count, if desk layouts are not available.
+Торіс Requirements Documentation For computers in training rooms, etc. booking or attendance records that the Assessor has verified to be accurate, and which show both the number of computers used and the amount of time they were used for.
+8.4.2 Conducting a Section 6.3.3 As evidence a computer count has been conducted, the following must be retained: count a) Marked-up desk layouts for all spaces in the rated premises, if available; or b) Marked-up desk layouts completed by the Assessor and showing the computer count; or c) Copies of the Assessor's site notes taken during the count, if desk layouts are not available.
 In addition, the Assessor must identify which spaces (if any) are agile and ABW spaces, and document at which times counts have been conducted.
-8.4.3 Estimating numbers of computers Section 6.3.4 Whenever an estimate of computer numbers has been made, the following must be retained for each functional space: a) Statements giving reason(s) why the estimate had to be made. b) Calculations of the figure used (including all assumptions, estimates and interpretations involved).
+8.4.3 Estimating numbers of Section 6.3.4 Whenever an estimate of computer numbers has been made, the following must be retained for each functional space : computers a) Statements giving reason(s) why the estimate had to be made. b) Calculations of the figure used (including all assumptions, estimates and interpretations involved).
 8.4.4 Default method Section 6.3.5 The Assessor must list each functional space for which the default method of counting computers has been used.